Are you constantly kept awake by the burning question: Whatever happened to the cast of ground-breaking animated show, Batman: The Animated Series?

 Tara Strong – Barbara Gordon/Batgirl

 And finally, Tara Strong is another very, VERY busy human being.
-Her voice over work is extensive and legendary, having taken on parts in Teen Titans, My Little Pony: Friendship is Magic and Ben 10.
+Her voice-over work is extensive (and legendary), having taken on parts in Teen Titans, My Little Pony: Friendship is Magic and Ben 10, amongst many, MANY others.

 Batman: The Animated Series was jam-packed with so many famous actors, that if I covered everyone I would be here all day.
 However, I believe it’s worth noting the show also featured the dulcet tones of: Jeffrey Combs, Lori Petty, Marc Singer, John Vernon, Adam Ant, LeVar Burton, Dana Delany, Harry Hamlin, Malcolm McDowell, Adam West, Treat Williams, Michael York, Michael Ansara, Ed Asner, Aron Kincaid, Billy Zane and amongst many, many others.

-Thank you for taking the time to read this post on Batman: The Animated Series.
+Thank you for taking the time to read this post about Batman: The Animated Series on It’s A Stampede!.
 For more posts, check out one of the recommended reads below.

 3 Responses to Whatever happened to the cast of Batman: The Animated Series?

 I didn’t know Melissa Gilbert ran for office.
 The more you know…